 On the surface, Amari Hall appears to be like any other teenager.
-He enjoys dancing, watching sports and chatting with girls.
-But the 15-year-old from Capitol Heights, Maryland, has lived an extraordinary life, defying medical odds.
+He enjoys dancing, watching sports, cooking, and chatting with girls.
+But the 16-year-old from Capitol Heights, Maryland, has lived an extraordinary life, defying medical odds.

 Amari was born with a rare heart defect called hypoplastic left heart syndrome (HLHS).
 Infants who are born with this syndrome, for unknown reasons, have an underdeveloped or missing left ventricle, which is the heart’s main pumping chamber.
 This defect causes the right ventricle to take on the extra workload and pump harder.
 Infants need heart surgery right after they are born and at least two more times as toddlers, still facing a challenge as the extra work takes a toll on the right ventricle.